-3.7.
+3.8.
 YANG Model for OAM Management and Technology-specific extensions

-[I-D.ietf-lime-yang-oam-model] is an IETF work that creates a YANG unified data models for OAM that is based on IEEE CFM model.
-[I-D. ietf-lime-yang-oam-model] defines a YANG [RFC6020] data model for Layer independent OAM Management implementations that can be applied to various network technologies.
+[I-D.ietf-lime-yang-oam-model] is an IETF work that creates a YANG unified data models for connection oriented OAM protocols.
+It defines a YANG [RFC6020] data model for Layer independent OAM Management implementations that can be applied to various network technologies.